tdas/incubator-spark/docs/streaming-programming-guide.md

 Internally, it works as follows.
-Spark Streaming receives live input data streams and divides the data into batches, which are then processed by the Spark engine to generate the final stream of result in batches.
+Spark Streaming receives live input data streams and divides the data into batches, which are then processed by the Spark engine to generate the final stream of results in batches.

 <p style="text-align: center;">
   <img src="img/streaming-flow.png"